lefti-/cpp-Breakout-Clone/README.md

 How to play?
 ------------
-Try to destroy all of the blocks to get to the next level
+Destroy all of the blocks to get to the next level, you know the drill

 TODO
 ----